HikariCalyx/RKHReader/README.md

 # TODO
 * Add dry output parameter for script optimization
 * Add feature of comparing RKH between 2 ELF images

+# Why make a fork of this?
+Some OEMs don't provide a normal bootloader unlock method (especially the Triple-Color Company), so we have to discover the prototype unit with OEM retail signature and OEM Unlock command untouched from ABL partition.